154 First Year & 81 Multi-year Scholarships Were Awarded This Year!!

 "A good education is important because it contributes to world peace.
 Properly educated persons apply their knowledge, insight, understanding, and fine ideals to meet more adequately their family needs and beyond that, to develop the justice which alone can earn for us 'Peace on earth, good will to men.' "

 In the 60 years since our founding in 1959, the New Haven Scholarship Fund has awarded over $9.5 million in scholarships to more than 8,500 New Haven Public High School graduates with the academic potential and financial need to enroll in colleges, universities and other programs of post-secondary education.
-The New Haven Scholarship Fund helps talented and motivated New Haven high school graduating seniors to break the cycle of limited opportunities.
+The New Haven Scholarship Fund helps motivated New Haven high school graduating seniors break the cycle of limited opportunities.

 Our sole mission is to provide scholarships to eligible New Haven students who have the most financial need and academic potential.